 The Model 22 made its way by truck through Mexico and Central American, using two trucks purchased in Portland, OR.
 After five weeks of travel, the machine made it to Managua, Nicaragua where it was installed by Mr. David Garcia, who still works for Ladrillera San Pablo.
 Mr. Ortega was there to take care of every detail.

-To date, this Model 22 is fully operational and has produced 32 million concrete blocks without issue.
-The Columbia Machine service department is always promptly there to help with any questions or requests from Ladrillera San Pablo, and our customer satisfaction is 100% in favor of the company and the people.
+this Model 22 is fully operational and has produced 32 million of concrete blocks without issue.
+The Columbia Machine service department is always promptly there to help with any questions or requests from Ladrillera San Pablo, and our customer satisfaction is 100% in favor of the company and people.